ManojDhundhalva/ide/frontend/README.md

 3. what if user deletes "base-dir"?

-4. all tabs features are remaining.
+4. while remaing the files tabs are not changing names, means not-interative